openaicellular/oaic/docs/source/xapp_python.rst

         return prediction, confidence

 This xApp assumes a hypothetical scenario where interference is detected over the network using a machine learning model.
 In our case, we do not use a real model, but one could easily be substituted into this sample code.
-When interference is detected, we send a command from the xApp to the nodeB to control the base station.
+When interference is detected, we send a command from the xApp to the RAN to control the base station.
 In this case, we manipulate the Modulation and Coding Scheme (MCS) to mitigate interference.
 When interference is detected, we turn on adaptive MCS, and when it is no longer detected we disable it by setting the MCS to a fixed value.
-We can adjust different parameters if we implement the capabilitiy to do so on our RAN.
-For our purposes, we use a modified version of srsRAN which accepts our E2-like commands, which we will use later.
+We only affect the uplink MCS for the purposes of this demo.
+We can adjust different parameters besides MCS if we implement the capabilitiy to do so on our RAN.

 Deployment